TimosPal/Entity-Resolution/README.md

 of similar items together.
 Eg : if a == b and b == c then a == c.

+We also create "negative" connections between non similar items.
+Eg : if a == b and b != c then a != c

 ### How to compile / Makefile usage :
 If run through make , the arguments used are defined in the main's